Poly(methyl methacrylate): Properties

+PMMA is a strong, tough, and lightweight material.
+It has a density of 1.17–1.20 g/cm^{3}, which is approximately half that of glass, which is generally, depending on composition, 2.2–2.53 g/cm^{3}.
+It also has good impact strength, higher than both glass and polystyrene, but significantly lower than polycarbonate and some engineered polymers.
+PMMA ignites at 460 C and burns, forming carbon dioxide, water, carbon monoxide, and low-molecular-weight compounds, including formaldehyde.

 PMMA is an economical alternative to polycarbonate (PC) when tensile strength, flexural strength, transparency, polishability, and UV tolerance are more important than impact strength, chemical resistance, and heat resistance.
 Additionally, PMMA does not contain the potentially harmful bisphenol-A subunits found in polycarbonate and is a far better choice for laser cutting.
 It is often preferred because of its moderate properties, easy handling and processing, and low cost.
 Non-modified PMMA behaves in a brittle manner when under load, especially under an impact force, and is more prone to scratching than conventional inorganic glass, but modified PMMA is sometimes able to achieve high scratch and impact resistance.